-X. OWNERSHIP OF MATERIAL
+IX.
+OWNERSHIP OF MATERIAL

-- 1. All pictures, video, audio and copy made by student journalists or professionals contracted by the publications staff are the property of student publications.
+- All pictures, video, audio and copy made by student journalists or professionals contracted by the publications staff are the property of student publications.
 Portraits taken by the contracted photographer are property of the school district and part of the student's official record. - 2.
-It will be at the editor's discretion whether to release any or all of the photos/video/audio/copy created during the year. - 3.
+It is at the editor's discretion whether to release any or all of the photos/video/audio/copy created during the year. - 3.
 Equipment belongs to the Student Publications staffs and should not be used by student staff members for any work other than publications assignments without permission of the adviser.

-XI.
-REPORTING
+X. REPORTING

-Sources interviewed for publication should be made aware beforehand by a student publications staff member that their name will be published and the interview may be recorded.

-- 2. Students involved in a school-sponsored event or public activity may be photographed for publication without explicit permission. - 3.
+- 1. Sources interviewed for publication should be made aware beforehand by a student publications staff member that their name will be published and the interview may be recorded. - 2.
+Students involved in a school-sponsored event or public activity may be photographed for publication without explicit permission. - 3.
 Reporters should make every effort to conduct interviews in person.
 The writer of a story should conduct all of his/her own interviews.
 If another reporter completes some interviews, he/she must be given credit. - 4.
 Sources may request to have quotes read back at the time of the interview but will not be able to read the reporter's completed story. - 5.
 Student publications staff members will endeavor to include the name and identity of all sources.
 If they believe doing so will result in endangerment, harassment or any other form of undue physical, mental, emotional anguish for the source, editors may determine to withhold a source's name from publication. - 6.
-Staff members should use publications' social media accounts for crowdsourcing but should not use social media to conduct interviews.
+Staff members should use publications' social media accounts for crowdsourcing but should not use social media to conduct interviews. - 7.
+Surveys will occasionally be conducted by publications staff members via social media or email.
+All survey material must be approved by the editors.
+All survey participation is optional.
+In reporting the results of a survey, the student staff will clearly communicate the method used to collect all data and accurately report the results.

+XI.
+STUDENT IDENTIFICATION

+- 1. Names in the yearbook portrait section will run as they appear on the student's official school record in Infinite Campus at the time those pages are submitted to the printer.
+If a nickname is listed on that record, it will be used in the portrait section.
+Changes to the official student record must be made through the registrar. - 2.
+In all other student publications coverage, the publications staff will accommodate a student's request for preferred name/gender/pronoun to be used and will identify the student that way.

 XII.
-STUDENT NAMES

-- Names in the portrait section will run as they appear on the student's official school record in Infinite Campus.
-If a nickname is listed on that record, it will be used in the portrait section.
-Changes will be made with parental consent. - 2.
-In candid photos and other photos that are not the official school portrait, the staff will accommodate a student's request for preferred name/gender/pronoun to be used and identify the student that way.

-XIII.
-LETTERS TO THE EDITOR AND ONLINE COMMENTS
+LETTERS TO THE EDITOR

 - 1. Participation through letters to the editor or comments online by students, faculty and the community is encouraged. - 2.
-Letters/comments must be signed but names may be withheld upon request and with the approval of the editor. - 3.
-Letters/comments are limited to 250 words.
+Letters must be signed but names may be withheld upon request and with the approval of the editor. - 3.
+Letters are limited to 250 words.
 The staff reserves the right to reject, edit or shorten letters. - 4.
 Letters may be submitted in writing to the publications adviser or to any publications staff member or via the adviser or publications email. - 5.
-The staff reserves the right to delete the contents of comments that it deems inappropriate. - 6.
-No material that falls under the category of unprotected speech will be printed. - 7.
+No material that falls under the category of unprotected speech will be printed. - 6.
 The student publications editor reserves the right to withhold a letter or column or other submission and/or return it for revision if it contains unprotected speech or grammatical errors that could hamper its meaning.
-Deadlines for letters and columns will be determined by each year's student staff to allow sufficient time for verification of authorship prior to publication. - 8.
-Online comments that are found in violation of the editorial policy will be removed. - 9.
+Deadlines for letters and columns will be determined by each year's student staff to allow sufficient time for verification of authorship prior to publication. - 7.
 Personal attacks of private individuals are not allowed.